#RobKardashian Gets Professional Counseling After Social Media Meltdown, Aims To Be The 'Best Dad' For #Dream

 Sources close to Rob and the Kardashian family revealed to the outlet that the 30-year-old reality star is finally getting a professional counseling for the benefit of Dream.
 According to sources, the Arthur George owner is eager to take appropriate steps to avoid similar public outburst in the future.

-Apparently, Rob is determined to do anything that will make him the best father for Dream, who she shared with Blac Chyna.
-The sole male Kardashian is reportedly tired of sitting around and moping about the situation, adding that a therapy could help him cope with the situation more effectively.
+Apparently, Rob is determined to do anything that will make him the best father for Dream, whom she shared with Blac Chyna.
+The sole male Kardashian is reportedly tired of sitting around and moping about the situation, adding that therapy could help him cope with the situation more effectively.

 “Rob is getting counseling.
 He wants to be the best dad possible.”